COVERED PATIO AND OUTDOOR USE

 Rattan has a natural beauty that makes every room more interesting.
-From hand-bent frames to texture-rich weaves like cane and wicker, all of our rattan pieces are made completely by hand using time-honored techniques.CARE
+From hand-bent frames to texture-rich weaves like cane and wicker, all of our rattan pieces are made completely by hand using time-honored techniques.CARE FOR INDOOR USE

 - Small, grass-like strands may protrude from the rattan weaves.
 Do not pull on them as doing so may damage the rattan peel.
 Instead, carefully trim the loose fibers with scissors.

 - Cracking may occur if left in direct sunlight or a dry environment.
 To prevent this, moisten the rattan every month using a damp white cotton cloth and let dry naturally.